 Once again EQI has been awarded funding to prepare American Indians to be educators and administrators.
-This is the third consecutive round of funding by the U.S. Department of Education’s Bureau of Indian Education
+This is the fourth consecutive round of funding by the U.S. Department of Education’s Bureau of Indian Education.

 Have more questions?
-Please reach out to Patricia T. Najera, project coordinator for this grant.
+Please reach out to Sommer Drake, project coordinator for this grant.

-Participants receive funding while they work toward their initial teaching license thorough the various degree programs currently available at the UW-Milwaukee School of Education.
-This funding will not need to be paid back if graduates seek employment in qualifying schools in the state of Wisconsin.
-The financial support covers the cost of attendance, initial licensing exams, and a budget for a laptop as needed.
+Participants receive funding while they work toward their teaching or administrator license thorough the various degree programs currently available through UW-Milwaukee School of Education or an approved U.W.
+School (applicable only for teachers at this time).
 The supported programs must result in licensure.
-Click here to explore options prior to applying below.
+Funding from this grant is contingent upon a service payback obligation, meaning that it will not need to be paid back if graduates seek employment in qualifying schools in the state of Wisconsin.
+Financial support covers the cost of tuition, books, initial licensing exams, a one-time allowance for a laptop as needed and stipend for general expenses.
 To ensure participants have enough time to complete their education with the grant support, applicants need to have a minimum of 2 years of college (24 to 30 credit hours) to be accepted.
 Exceptions for this requirement will be determined on an individual basis.

 Currently licensed teachers can work toward the Administrative Leadership MS: Concentration in Educational Administration.
 This program leads to a principal licensure.